Exploring investor behavior in Bitcoin: a study of the disposition effect: Data and Methods

-Therefore, in order to measure the selling activities of an investor, we are interested in the second step within the above-mentioned process: the transfer of funds from a non-exchange-controlled wallet to exchange controlled wallets.
+Therefore, to measure an investor's selling activities, we are interested in the second step within the process mentioned above: the transfer of funds from a non-exchange-controlled wallet to exchange controlled wallets.
 Hence, we also exclude exchange-to-exchange transactions.
 More formally, we identify selling transactions by filtering those that have non-exchanges ($n^S$) as source and exchanges as target ($n^R_x$).
 This specific subset of selling transactions $t_s \subseteq T$ is of main interest in our further analysis.

-Figure~\ref{fig:SummaryTxCountValue} represents a high-level, aggregated yearly view of the number of selling transactions and the according transferred values of those transactions.
-We can clearly see a steep drop in the number of transactions and the amount of coins (Satoshis) transferred from 2017 to 2018 and 2019 consecutively.
-The reason for this is related to the drastic Bitcoin price drop in December 2017 when the price bubble did finally burst, highlighted later in Figure~\ref{fig:ValSumTxCntOverTime} in the data series \emph{BTC price}.
-This event also led to a drop in the interest by the broader public and investors too, represented by the decrease of the overall sell transaction counts as well as transferred values.
+Table~\ref{tab:YearlyViewExTxMean} represents a high-level, aggregated yearly view of the number of selling transactions and the according transferred (mean) values of those transactions that were received by entities representing exchanges in our dataset.
+We can clearly see a decline in the number of transactions and the amount of coins (in Bitcoins) transferred from 2017 to 2018, 2019, 2020, and 2021 consecutively.
+This could be for several reasons: first, the entities on walletexplorer.com might not cover the most recent Bitcoin entity clusters controlled by exchanges; second, it could also reflect that profit-oriented traders and investors (``hodlers'') and rather unexperienced users motivated by fear of missing out (``rookies'') tend to prefer convenient custodial solutions over burdensome non-custodial wallets~\citep{Abramova:2021ab}.
+In such cases, transactions are not reflected on the blockchain.